Isaiah-Liljestrand/Thesis_Research/README.md

     -The tool 'Pair Seperation Scatterplot Tool.ipynb' was used for pairwise classifier creation.

-The second is pairwise aggregation methods, ways to combine all pairwise classifiers to come to a decision on classification.
+The second is pairwise aggregation methods, ways to combine all pairwise classifiers to come to a decision on classification:

     -There are four pairwise aggregation methods all of which involve potential to result in tied results